locomotivapro/tinyerp_ruby/README.md

 ## Usage

 In first place you need an account in TinyERP.
-This gem iis just a wrapper to make calls to TinyERP api (v2) using a ruby hash and parsing the response as a ruby hash object.
+This gem is just a wrapper to make calls to TinyERP api (v2) using a ruby hash and parsing the response as a ruby hash object.